 - The ball goes into the goal after touching an attacking player’s hand/arm

-- The ball touches a player’s hand/arm that has made their body appear unnaturally bigger.
+- The ball touches a player’s hand/arm which has made their body appear unnaturally bigger.
 For example, a player extending their arm(s) widely

 - The ball touches a player’s hand/arm when it is above their shoulder (unless the player has deliberately played the ball which then touches their hard/arm)